 - 1) The Municipality grants exemptions and rebates on categories of owners based on local conditions and circumstances.
-They are application driven which shall be in writing in the prescribed form. - 2) Once the application is approved, it must be renewed, as prescribed and must reach the Municipality no later than 31 May preceding the start of the municipal financial year for which relief is sought. - 3) The existing application will lapse should it not be renewed annually, or before 31 May, it will only be re-instated prospective from the next practical billing cycle once renewal has been approved.
-The onus is on the beneficiary to ensure that the relief has been renewed.
-No late applications will be accepted by the municipality and no backdated transactions will be processed on owner account. - 4) All exemptions and rebates are subject to an amount determined by a resolution of Council at its annual budget.

-5) Accounts that are in arrears, whether an arrangement is in place or arrangement is to be made, as well as accounts under dispute, at the time of application will not qualify for any exemptions or rebates.
+They are application driven which shall be in writing in the prescribed format. - 2) Pensioners that have already been approved will be handled at the Municipality's discretion for the next financial year. - 3) All exemptions and rebates are subject to an amount determined by a resolution of Council at its annual budget. - 4) Accounts that are in arrears, whether an arrangement is in place or arrangement is to be made, as well as accounts under dispute, at the time of application will not qualify for any exemptions or rebates.